Changissnz/goals/README.md

 Speaking of "acts" that appear
 unnatural according to what
-should be natural according
+should be natural by the
-the judgments of the observer,
+judgments of the observer,
 there is expected to be much
 "unnaturalness" stemming from
 the ongoing developments in